History of money: Bronze Age: commodity money, credit and debt

 Many cultures around the world developed the use of commodity money, that is, objects that have value in themselves as well as value in their use as money.
 Ancient China, Africa, and India used cowry shells.

 The Mesopotamian civilization developed a large-scale economy based on commodity money.
 The shekel was the unit of weight and currency, first recorded c.
-3000 BC, which was nominally equivalent to a specific weight of barley that was the preexisting and parallel form of currency.
+2150 BC, which was nominally equivalent to a specific weight of barley that was the preexisting and parallel form of currency.
 The Babylonians and their neighboring city states later developed the earliest system of economics as we think of it today, in terms of rules on debt, legal contracts and law codes relating to business practices and private property.
 Money emerged when the increasing complexity of transactions made it useful.

 The Code of Hammurabi, the best-preserved ancient law code, was created c.
-1760 BC (middle chronology) in ancient Babylon.
+1760 BC in ancient Babylon.
 It was enacted by the sixth Babylonian king, Hammurabi.
 Earlier collections of laws include the code of Ur-Nammu, king of Ur (c.
 2050 BC), the Code of Eshnunna (c.
-1930 BC) and the code of Lipit-Ishtar of Isin (c.
+1930 BC) and the Code of Lipit-Ishtar of Isin (c.
 1870 BC).
 These law codes formalized the role of money in civil society.
 They set amounts of interest on debt, fines for "wrongdoing", and compensation in money for various infractions of formalized law.

 It has long been assumed that metals, where available, were favored for use as proto-money over such commodities as cattle, cowry shells, or salt, because metals are at once durable, portable, and easily divisible.
 The use of gold as proto-money has been traced back to the fourth millennium BC when the Egyptians used gold bars of a set weight as a medium of exchange, as had been done earlier in Mesopotamia with silver bars.

-The first mention in the Bible of the use of money is in the Book of Genesis in reference to criteria for the circumcision of a bought slave.
+The first mention in the Bible of the use of money is in the Book of Genesis.
 Later, the Cave of Machpelah is purchased (with silver) by Abraham, some time after 1985 BC, although scholars believe the book was edited in the 6th or 5th centuries BC.